 Travel Accelerator allows you to create packaged offers and bundled products.

-Architecture and Technical details
+Architecture and Technical Details

 Part I. Transport